Beyoncé Is the First Black Woman to Top the Country Charts

-If there’s two things Beyoncé knows how to do with her eyes closed, it’s “breaking the internet” and making history.
+If there are two things Beyoncé knows how to do with her eyes closed, it’s “breaking the internet” and making history.

-On Tuesday, Billboard announced that our favorite “Alien Superstar” had launched herself to the top of the Hot Country Songs chart with her new single “Texas Hold ‘Em,” making her the first Black woman ever to take the number one spot.
-With its 19.2 million streams and counting, according to People, Beyoncé dethroned the Zach Bryan and Kacey Musgraves’ duet “I Remember Everything,” which previously sat at number one for 20 weeks.
-The Renaissance artist’s Houston-inspired single also debuted on the Hot 100 chart, taking the second place slot.
+On Tuesday, Billboard announced that our favorite “Alien Superstar” had launched herself to the top of the Hot Country Songs chart with her new single “Texas Hold ’Em,” making her the first Black woman ever to take the No. 1 spot.
+With its 19.2 million streams and counting, according to People, the song dethroned the Zach Bryan and Kacey Musgraves’s duet “I Remember Everything,” which previously sat at No. 1 for 20 weeks.
+The Renaissance artist’s Houston-inspired single also debuted on the Hot 100 chart, taking the second-place slot.

 But there’s no order too tall or genre too broken for this Grammy winner.
 Black women have long been a part of the country music scene and its foundations.
 Though their history may have been buried and their traditions co-opted, Beyoncé’s foray into the genre only serves to shine a light on the artists who made country and whose flowers are long overdue.